Itai-Nelken/Pi-Assistant/README.md

  * 15/11/2020 - UPDATE: v1.1.4: added Zoom with box86
  * 16/11/2020 - added box86 app, fixed bug with install2.sh
  * 25/11/2020 - UPDATE: v1.1.5: bug fixes, updated box86 installer.
+ * 9/1/2021 - started working on v1.2 - adding a dialog gui. check out [the branch](https://github.com/Itai-Nelken/Pi-Assistant/tree/dialog-gui-testing) if you want to test it.

 ## Known issues and bugs
 * if you installed when the name was system-tools, then after updating to the version after the rename the icons won't change.